-We can all agree that things aren’t off to a great start though, and my “it could still be a hit!” bit is really (really really) optimistic.
-Things are definitely worse now that the early hype from fans who caught late night screenings is almost completely drowned out by a) “I told you it would suck” and b) “Marvel FTW” crowds.
-A lot of blame is already being placed on Snyder, and if this is news to you in any way, just get on Twitter—he’s been trending for nearly the whole day.
-Add in the rumors that he is now being edged out of his role as director of Justice League and he successfully tops Stacey Dash on my personal list of people I’m really glad I’m not.
-However, I argue that Snyder is only part of the problem with the DC movieverse.
+We can all agree that things aren’t off to a great start though, and my “it could still be a hit!” bit is likely too optimistic.
+Things are definitely worse now that the early hype is almost completely drowned out by sour Twitter reactions, many by self-described Marvel fans who seem to insist that only one superhero franchise can or should succeed.
+A lot of blame is already being placed on Snyder, and if this is news to you in any way, just get on Twitter—he’s been trending for nearly the whole day, and not just because of the rumors that he is already being edged out of his role as director of Justice League.
+However, Snyder is only part of the problem with the DC movieverse.

 If we really want to point fingers as to what might implode the grand DC movie plan before it even really gets started, we have to look at whoever is in charge at WB because, let’s face it: Warner Brothers’ “grand superhero movie plan” exhibits all the ambition of Marvel without any of the strategy, and banking TEN films on Man of Steel’s lukewarm reception and Batman vs. Superman’s even more lukewarm reception is not ballsy—it’s reckless.
-Their so-called “disjointed” execution noted by most critics of Batman vs. Superman seems more symptomatic of the studio’s frantic attempt to catch up on the ticking clock that is the superhero film craze than it is from just one director who was out of his depth.
-Add all of this in with the fact they are basing the series in a decidedly dark tone that is markedly narrower than Marvel’s consistently winning ‘genius, billionaire, playboy, philanthropist’ approach and it makes me want to take whoever is running the DC movie plan at WB and shake them by the shoulders until it clicks that their long-term goal isn’t even possible with the strategy they’re using now.
+The so-called “disjointed” execution noted by most critics of Batman vs. Superman thus far seems more symptomatic of the studio’s frantic attempt to catch up on the ticking clock that is the superhero film craze than it is from just one director who was out of his depth.
+Add all of this in with the fact they are basing the series in a dark tone that is markedly narrower than Marvel’s consistently winning “genius, billionaire, playboy, philanthropist” approach and it makes me want to shake the WB/DC studio execs behind this self-destruct plan in Airplane!-mode until it clicks that their long-term goal of superhero success isn’t even possible with the strategy they’re using now.

 So–hypothetically–if Batman vs. Superman ends up disappointing commercially, can we really say it was Zack Snyder who destroyed WB’s entire Justice League film strategy?
 Not really.
 Not entirely.
 Right now, WB’s movie schedule feels like it’s based more in dreams than outcomes.
 Even if the film somehow ends up meeting the billion dollar mark (to break even), Snyder’s role in the series isn’t the only thing that could stand to be re-evaluated at this point in the game given the recurring critical backlash.
 That is, if the goal is to create critically and commercially acclaimed films of iconic superhero characters that engages both the existing fanbase and casual audience members, it doesn’t seem like WB’s biggest problem is Snyder, or even competition from Marvel.
-Instead, there seems to be a dissonance in their production team between the kind of success they want and the fundamental self-awareness needed to realistically attain it.
-Perhaps the more that such dissonance fades (hopefully), the better idea of what kind of director they need to complete their vision will emerge, other than just one who is a “step up” from the last.
+Instead, there seems to be a dissonance in their production team between the kind of success they want and the fundamental self-awareness they need to realistically attain it.
+Perhaps the more that such dissonance (hopefully) fades, the better idea of what kind of director they need to complete their vision will emerge, other than just one who is a “step up” from the last.